You asking yourself how many days to spend in Sarajevo and what are the best things to do in Sarajevo? Then you should continue reading.

-Sarajevo is an amazing city, not big but with so much stuff to explore and so much stuff to do.
-We weren’t sure how many days to spend in Sarajevo so we booked a hostel in the center of the city for 3 nights, which was enough but I could easily stay one more, the place has so much to offer.
+Sarajevo is an amazing city, not big but with so much to explore and so many things to do.
+We weren’t sure how many days to spend in Sarajevo so we booked a hostel in the center of the city for 3 nights.
+We think 3 days is enough to explore around but we could easily stay longer.

-This time we were traveling in our car so it was quite comfortable for us to arrive in Sarajevo.
-But even if you don’t have a car it shouldn’t be a problem to reach it, you have many budget connections with buses and also trains to lots of cities in Europe.
+This time we were traveling with our car so it was quite comfortable for us to arrive in Sarajevo.
+But even if you don’t have a car it shouldn’t be a problem to reach it.
+There are many budget connections with buses and also trains to lots of cities in Europe.

 Eat some local food

-This is a must in Sarajevo, you have so many delicious options to try from on every corner.
-We enjoyed the food very much, from burek to cevapcici and delicious salads and desserts.
-Just take a walk around the city and you will have so many options to choose from, in the end, you won’t know where to go, it messes with your head.
+This is a must in Sarajevo, on every corner you have so many delicious options to choose from.
+We enjoyed the food very much!
+From burek to cevapcici and delicious salads and desserts.

 Visit at least one museum